-In this paper, we present a safe zone based approach to efficiently monitor moving circular range queries.
-We conduct rigorous theoretical analysis to study the effectiveness of our safe zone based approach.
-Theoretical results are verified by the extensive experimental study.
-The experiment results also demonstrate that the proposed approach is close to optimal and is an order of magnitude faster than a naïve approach.
+In this paper, we presented a safe zone based approach to efficiently monitor distance based range queries in Euclidean space and in road networks.
+We conducted a rigorous theoretical analysis to study the effectiveness of our safe zone based approach for Euclidean distance based range queries.
+The experiment results also demonstrated that the proposed approach for Euclidean distance based range queries is close to optimal.
+We also showed that our network distance based algorithm is an order of magnitude faster than a naïve approach.